 Try one of the new pulse-based pastas you’ve been seeing everywhere.
 Pulses are the edible seeds of plants in the legume family—think beans, chickpeas, lentils, and peas.
 “They’re higher in fiber and protein than regular pasta, which means they keep you full for longer,” says Scheller.

-Most pulse pastas have around 8 grams of fiber and 14 grams of protein—compare that with traditional pasta, which has just 3 grams of fiber and 7 grams of protein.
+Most pulse pastas, such as chickpea pasta, have around 8 grams of fiber and 14 grams of protein—compare that with traditional pasta, which has just 3 grams of fiber and 7 grams of protein.
 There’s even an edamame-based pasta that packs a whopping 25 grams of protein.